Actipro/WPF-Controls/Readme.md

 ### Viewing Related Open-Source Projects

-This repo also contains the following open-source projects, which can be opened in the `Source\WPF-Open-Source.sln` solution:
+This repo also contains the following open-source projects, which can be opened in the `Source\WPF-Libraries.sln` solution:

 - `DataGrid.Contrib` - Several enhancements for the native Microsoft WPF DataGrid control.
 - `Editors.Interop.DataGrid` - Integration of Actipro Editors with the Microsoft WPF DataGrid control.